mostaphafakihi/Simulation/README.md

 # Simulation
-Measure the impact of adding a 3rd checkout on the number of lost customers in a supermarket, through two scenarios: 2 checkouts and 3 checkouts
+Measure the impact of adding a 3rd checkout on the number of lost customers in a supermarket through two scenarios: 2 checkouts and 3 checkouts